 - 38 Racial or religious vilification means conduct that incites hatred against, serious contempt for, or revulsion or severe ridicule of, a person or group of persons on the basis of their race or religious belief.
-Serious racial or religious vilification involves a threat to harm another person or their property, and is a criminal offence. - 39 Some examples of racial or religious vilification are: - a) Sending an email to members of staff which ridicules indigenous Australians. - b) Making threats to harm a member of staff because he/she is a Muslim (serious religious vilification). - c) Stating to other staff members that a particular racial group is involved in serious crimes such as terrorism without any basis.
+Serious racial or religious vilification involves a threat to harm another person or their property and is a criminal offence. - 39 Some examples of racial or religious vilification are: - a) Sending an email to members of staff which ridicules indigenous Australians. - b) Making threats to harm a member of staff because he/she is a Muslim (serious religious vilification). - c) Stating to other staff members that a particular racial group is involved in serious crimes such as terrorism without any basis. - d) Posting offensive messages on a closed social media site which other members of the College can access.